 When and how will I receive my result(s)?

 Each swab will be processed and the result available within 48hrs from dropping it off.
 Negative results will only be available via MyChart.
 Should you test positive, in addition to the result being on MyChart, Occupational Health will also contact you to advise you accordingly.

 You need to sign-up to MyChart to participate

-The majority of CUH staff are now signed up having participated in the antibody testing programme earlier in the year.
+The majority of CUH staff are now signed up having had swabs or having participated in the antibody testing programme last year.
 If you haven’t yet needed to this is how to do it: